Scor0806/Project-Management-Database/README.md

 # Project Management System Database

-####    This is a demo project mainly to develop a project management system database a web browser as the front end.
+####    This is a demo project mainly to develop a project management system database using a web browser as the front end.
 ####    Currently using GitHub Pages only the Html sections can be seen since GitHub doesn't allow PHP.
 ####    If cloning the repository, a local server or free online server can be used to access the php files
 #